SSCS offers three kinds of chapter subsidies

 IEEE Minimum Income Special Considerations Option

-The SSCS Emerging Economies Membership Subsidy Program will pay the remaining 50% of the IEEE and SSCS dues for two consecutive years for new members who qualify for the IEEE Minimum Income Special Considerations Option, including those who are unemployed.
-Likewise, the SSCS Emerging Economies Membership Subsidy Program will pay the full amount for new students for two consecutive years, since they are not subsidized by the IEEE.
-Renewing or reinstating SSCS members/students who were not subsidized by EEMSP last year are not eligible.
+The SSCS Emerging Ecomomies Membership Subsidy Program will pay the remaining 50% of the IEEE and SSCS dues for one year for new and renewing members who qualify for the IEEE Minimum Income Special Considerations Option, including those who are unemployed.

-SSCS will cover up to six (6) members/students in Joint chapters per year, and up to twelve (12) members/students in Single chapters.
-Although the IEEE Minimum Income Special Considerations Option allows individuals to purchase publication subscriptions for one-society at a 50% reduced rate, the SSCS EEMSP does not cover the payment of publication subscriptions.
+SSCS will cover up to six (6) members in Joint Chapters per year and up to twelve (12) members in Single Chapters.
+Although the IEEE Minimum Income Special Consideations Option allows individuals to purchase publication subscriptions for one society at a 50% reduced rate, the SSCS EEMSP does not cover the payment of publication subscriptions.